Beverly Hills Eyelid Surgery FAQ

 Schedule A Consultation with Dr. Steinsapir

-For your convenience, Dr. Steinsapir has compiled a list of the most commonly asked questions about cosmetic eyelid surgery (blepharoplasty).
-If your question is not answered below, please do not hesitate to contact our private practice facility, located in Beverly Hills, California.
+For your convenience, Dr. Steinsapir has compiled a list of the most commonly asked questions about Beverly Hills blepharoplasty (cosmetic eyelid surgery).
+If your question is not answered below, please do not hesitate to contact our private practice facility.
 We look forward to speaking with you, and are always available to answer any questions or concerns you may have.

 I am thinking of having eyelid surgery.
 How much recovery time should I allow?